 NEW STUDENT INFORMATION

-3. Be prepared.
+- Be prepared.
 Do your classwork and homework.
-Write down your assignments in your FMS planner.
+Write down your assignments in a planner or online calendar.

-4. Get some academic help if you need it.
-Sign up for free math tutoring.
+- Get some academic help if you need it.
+Sign up for free after-school tutoring or peer tutoring.

 *Skating and bowling field trips- a good time to meet and make new friends